What is it?

 - Students enrolled in Missouri State's Post-Baccalaureate Teacher Certification Programs in Secondary Education and Middle School Education programs, regardless of the number of hours remaining to become certified

 - Students enrolled in the Special Education Alternative Certification Track (SEACT), the Master of Arts in Teaching (MAT) Program, or the Visually Impaired Program (VIP) are required by Missouri State to be on a Provisional Certificate if they are teaching.
+Students enrolled in the School Counseling program at Missouri State are eligible for a Provisional Certificate once a certain amount of coursework has been completed as indicated on their program of study.

 - Currently certified teachers on a DESE analysis who are within 12 hours of completing the coursework to add that additional area of certification.